cerplot/luigi/doc/example_top_artists.rst

 At the point where you start putting things in production we strongly recommend running the central scheduler server.
-In addition to providing locking so that the same task is not run by multiple processes at the same time, this server also provides a pretty nice visualization of your current work flow.
+In addition to providing locking so that the same step is not run by multiple processes at the same time, this server also provides a pretty nice visualization of your current work flow.

 If you drop the ``--local-scheduler`` flag,